bkmulusew/homework_fall2023/hw2/README.md

 ## Setup

 See [installation.md](installation.md).
 It's worth going through this again since some dependencies have changed since homework 1.
 You also need to make sure to run `pip install -e .` in the hw2 folder.
+Also set `export MUJOCO_GL=egl`

 ## Running on Google Cloud
 Starting with HW2, we will be providing some infrastructure to run experiments on Google Cloud compute.
 There are some very important caveats: